Shopify/polaris/polaris.shopify.com/content/contributing/components.md

   - ux improvement
   - open source

-quickGuides:
+quickGuide:
-  - type: Adding or updating props
+  - title: Adding or updating props
+    rows:
-    openSource:
+      - openSource:
         question: Are open source contributions accepted?
         answer: Yes
-    who:
+      - who:
         question: Who should I involve?
         answer: |
-        Developers and designers on your team for collaboration and PR approval.
+          <p>Developers and designers on your team for collaboration and PR approval.</p>

-        Open source: Polaris team will be notified in GitHub and can hop in for support and PR approval.
+          <p>Open source: The <a href="https://github.com/orgs/Shopify/teams/polaris-team/discussions">@Shopify/polaris-team</a> will be notified in GitHub and hop in to support, review, and merge your PR.</p>
-    when:
+      - when:
         question: When should I contribute?
         answer: As needed and as early in your project process as possible.
-    where:
+      - where:
         question: Where do I contribute?
         answer: Code and documentation for prop changes can be contributed to the Shopify/polaris GitHub repo.
 If the prop is UI-related, updates should also be contributed in Figma.
-    what:
+      - what:
         question: What resources will my contribution impact?
-      answer: Along with impacting the `@shopify/polaris` npm package and this documentation site, prop changes may also impact the <a href="/contributing/figma-ui-kit">Figma UI Kit</a>
+        answer: Along with impacting the <code>@shopify/polaris</code> npm package and this documentation site, prop changes may also impact the <a href="/contributing/figma-ui-kit">Figma UI Kit</a>.
-    how:
-      question: How can I get started?
+      - question: How can I get started?
-      answer: Submit a <a href="https://github.com/Shopify/polaris/issues/new?assignees=&labels=%F0%9F%90%9BBug&template=ISSUE.md">bug report</a>, assign yourself to an existing bug report, or <a href="/contributing/shipping-your-contribution">open a pull request</a>
+        answer: Submit a <a href="https://github.com/Shopify/polaris/issues/new?assignees=&labels=%F0%9F%90%9BBug&template=ISSUE.md">bug report</a>, assign yourself to an existing bug report, or <a href="/contributing/shipping-your-contribution">open a pull request</a>.
 ---

 # Contributing to Polaris React